 72 Franklin Street

-On October 23, 2017, we will break ground on 72 Franklin, our latest deeply affordable housing development, which could make Stamford the first major city in the nation to end family homelessness — far ahead of the 2020 federal and state goal.
+On October 23, 2017, we broke ground on 72 Franklin, our latest deeply affordable housing development, which could make Stamford the first major city in the nation to end family homelessness — far ahead of the 2020 federal and state goal.

-When completed, this 47,000-square-foot building in the heart of downtown Stamford will provide deeply affordable housing to approximately 125 people.
+When completed, this 47,000-square-foot building located in the heart of downtown Stamford will provide deeply affordable housing to approximately 125 people.
 Consisting of 26 studio apartments, 17 two-bedroom apartments and 10 three-bedroom apartments, it will further include a pre-school with six classrooms that will provide critical early childhood education to 48 infants and toddlers ages 0-3.
 Rents are expected to be approximately $470 for studios, $700 for two-bedroom apartments, and $830 for three-bedroom apartments – only one quarter to one third of the market rate.
 Despite these low rents, the building will not require any operating government subsidies – and will still break even from Day 1.